jwalker343/my-dot-files/readme.md

 # Bootstrap this repository
+Get started in a hurry on a fresh mac installation.
+This takes care of most of the brew and and base config.

+_Tested with: **10.14 Mojave**_

 ```bash
 export DOTFILE_GIT_DIRECTORY="$HOME/Documents/git"
 cd; bash -c "`curl -fsSL https://raw.githubusercontent.com/jwalker343/my-dot-files/master/install.sh`"
 ```

 # [Configure Preferences and Applications](application_preferences.md)
-There are application preferences and mac preferences that cannot be scripted out this is where they are documented
+There are application preferences and mac preferences that have not yet been scripted out.
+This is where they are documented.

 # [Configure Peripherals](peripherals.md)
 Peripherals like keyboard, mouse, printers, etc...